nandaditra/nandaditra/README.md

 ## 👋 Hi There!

-My name is Nanda Aditya Putra.I'm currently Informatics Engineering at Brawijaya University Malang with have experience in Web Development.
-I'm interested in Frontend especially Javascript and Typescript.
-I'm also to try learn Java in backend👀 .
+My name is Nanda Aditya Putra.I'm Fresh Graduate Informatics Engineering at Brawijaya University Malang with have experience in Software Engineering and Cyber Security 👀
 Have a Good Day!

 # ⚡ Technologies